Skip to main content

 Cloudy icon

-Fun science experiments Houston parents can do with children during the extreme winter weather
+Fun science experiments Houston parents, children can do with the snow

-HOUSTON – Old man winter is coming to Houston and while area schools close campuses, parents might be wondering how they can entertain the little ones.
+HOUSTON – Old Man Winter made it to Houston and while area schools close campuses, parents might be wondering how they can entertain the little ones.
 Don’t worry, we’ve got some ideas that will hopefully keep spirits high under the extreme winter conditions.

 Recommended Videos

-With snowy conditions expected Tuesday morning for much of the Houston area, it’ll certainly be tempting to make snow angels or snowmen.
+With snowy conditions blanketing the majority of the Houston area, it’ll certainly be tempting to make snow angels or snowmen.
 But if you’re looking for something else to do, consider these wintry science experiments we found on science-sparks.com!

 Be aware you’ll want to get some of the items needed to conduct these experiments before the temperatures drop, so don’t come after me if you don’t have these on hand by the time you read this.